 European power is growing in South East Asia. click to view

-The old tributary system, which was centred on China and which for centuries spanned almost all East Asia, is now well and truly dead.
+Over the last few troubled decades the old tributary system, which was centred on China and which for centuries spanned almost all East Asia, has now well and truly vanished.
 The smaller countries have mostly fallen under Western control (Vietnam, Burma and Laos).
 China herself has been unable to find an effective answer to the Western challenge, to the extent that the old imperial system has now vanished, replaced by a republic.
 Japan has been the outstanding success story of the region, having created a modern, industrial nation on the foundations of a feudal society, in the space of one generation.
 This has enabled it to build a powerful military machine, which it has used to take its place alongside the Western powers seeking "spheres of influence" in China.
 It has in fact become the most aggressive of these powers, having conquered Korea and other territories, and defeated, first China, and then Russia, in war.

 2000 years of imperial rule have come to an end. click to view